Competence-Based Analysis of Language Models: Results

-To account for stochasticity in initializing and training probes $g_Z$, scores are also averaged over 10 experimental iterations for each target task, where in each iteration, the probe for each source task is randomly re-initialized and re-trained (resulting in different GBIs).
-The maximum and minimum competence scores measured across all 10 iterations are displayed as error bars.
+To account for stochasticity in initializing and training probes $g_Z$, scores are also averaged over 10 randomized experiments for each target task where the probe is randomly re-initialized each time (resulting in different GBIs).